Jack Riewoldt

-Jack Riewoldt (/ˈriːvoʊlt/ REE-volt; born 31 October 1988) is a professional Australian rules footballer who plays for the Richmond Football Club in the Australian Football League (AFL).
-He is a three-time premiership player, a three-time Coleman Medallist, a three-time All-Australian, an 11-time Richmond club leading goalkicker, a two-time Jack Dyer Medallist and a Tasmanian Football Hall of Famer.
-He also serves as Richmond's vice captain and has done so since 2017.
+Jack Riewoldt (/ˈriːvoʊlt/ REE-volt; born 31 October 1988) is a former professional Australian rules footballer who played for the Richmond Football Club in the Australian Football League (AFL).
+He is a three-time premiership player, a three-time Coleman Medallist, a three-time All-Australian, an 12-time Richmond club leading goalkicker, a two-time Jack Dyer Medallist and a Tasmanian Football Hall of Famer.
+He served as Richmond's vice captain during all three premiership seasons.

 Early life and junior football

-Riewoldt was born in Hobart, Tasmania to parents Chris and Lesley Riewoldt.
+Riewoldt was born in Hobart, Tasmania, to parents Chris and Lesley Riewoldt.

 He was raised in the east Hobart suburb of Bellerive and played junior football for Clarence in Tasmania's SFL.
-In 2005 Riewoldt made his senior debut with Clarence at age 16, then went on to play with the club through its finals series including a losing grand final where he kicked four goals.
+He briefly relocated to the Gold Coast early in his life when his father accepted an offer to play for the Coolangatta Blues with his three brothers in the GCAFL, but the family would return to Hobart a year later.
+In 2005, Riewoldt made his senior debut with Clarence at age 16, then went on to play with the club through its finals series including a losing grand final where he kicked four goals.
 The following year he again played in a senior grand final with Clarence, this time a member of the club's victorious side.

 He later played and trained with the Tassie Mariners at TAC Cup level and represented his state at the 2006 AFL Under 18 Championships.
-In three matches at the championships he kicked a total of eight goals and was named in his side's best players on two occasions.
+In three matches at the championships, he kicked a total of eight goals and was named in his side's best players on two occasions.

-In 2006 he played eight matches for the Tasmanian Devils in the VFL.
+In 2006, he played eight matches for the Tasmanian Devils in the VFL.
 One particularly noteworthy game came against Bendigo, where he kicked four goals and took 13 marks.

 He attended high school at St Virgil's and Rosny College in Hobart.

 Prior to the draft, AFL Media's Matt Burgen labelled him a "goal-kicking forward who is extremely strong overhead."
 He was however considered both short and slow for his position, with North Melbourne recruiting manager Neville Stibbard later remarking that he did not believe Riewoldt was "athletic or tall enough to play key position at either end (of the field)."
 Richmond recruiting manager Francis Jackson later recalled Riewoldt's impressive football smarts and his ability to read the flight of the ball as key factors in his recruitment.